NDIS Terms and Definitions

 Service Agreement

-Service agreement is a document that explains what supports a provider will give you and how you will pay them.
+A Service Agreement is a document that outlines the supports a provider will deliver and how they will be paid.

 Plan Review

-A NDIS participant’s plan will generally be reviewed after 12 months.
-At this time the NDIA will contact the participant to check if their supports are working well and if they are making progress towards their goals.
-A person can also request a review of their plan at any time if their situation has changed or if they are not happy with what is in their plan.
+An NDIS participant’s plan is usually reviewed every 12 months.
+During the review, the NDIA checks if the supports are working well and whether progress is being made towards the participant’s goals.
+Participants can also request a review at any time if their circumstances change or if they are unhappy with their plan.

 Notice Period